arun-cherian/ADC_Bio_Signal_sensing/README.md

 1. Getting the data from ADC to pc(implemeted using MSP430FR2355) 1.1.Very High baud rate needed(921600 baud/s) for handling a sampling rate of 200Ksps
   1.2.UART communication is error prone
-  1.3.Needs optimised code possibly using a DMA(might neot be needed) Solutions :
+  1.3.Needs optimised code possibly using a DMA(might not be needed) Solutions :
  1.1.
 Bumped up the MSP430 clock to 24MHz
  1.2.Used an external USB to UART converter